srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 ## 🎯 Deployment Overview

 This guide provides comprehensive instructions for deploying the Azure Stamps Pattern infrastructure with **intelligent tenant assignment** and **automated capacity management**.
 The implementation supports multiple tenancy models within the same architecture.

+At a glance: You’ll run a parameterized deployment that creates global, regional, and CELL resources; then you’ll validate health, tenancy routing, and cost signals.

 ## 🚀 Enhanced Deployment Options